lileiting/BinMarkers-v2/README.md

 # Binmarkers version 2

-The is a new version of script to create bin markers.
+The is a new version for the script to create bin markers.
 Previous version: [BinMarkers](https://github.com/lileiting/BinMarkers)

 * Author: [Leiting Li](https://github.com/lileiting)
 * Email: lileiting@gmail.com